 The dosage of ground cinnamon bark is 2 to 6 g daily, and cinnamon oil dosage is 0.05 to 0.2 g daily.
 Your doctor may adjust your dosage of cinnamon to meet your blood-sugar regulation needs.

 Over-the-counter cinnamon supplements are available in various forms; they are powder, oil, and tincture.
 Cinnamon volatile oil is much more concentrated compared to other forms, and it may cause temporary oral or skin irritation or burning.

 How do you take cinnamon?

 Break cinnamon stick into pieces, boil it with water, cover, and steep for 10 minutes.
-Dilute it if needed with hot water, enhance the taste it with natural sweetener (Stevia).
-Otherwise, add cinnamon stick in any tea while it steeps to add flavor and health benefits.
+Dilute it if needed with hot water and enhance the taste with natural sweetener (Stevia).
+Otherwise, add a cinnamon stick in any tea while it steeps to add flavor and health benefits.

 Bioactive constituents of cinnamon

 Terpenoids found in the volatile oil of cinnamon are eugenol and cinnamaldehyde, which are having various medicinal effects.
 Cinnamaldehyde possesses potential antifungal, antibacterial, anti-allergic, anti-hyperglycemic, and anti-hyperlipidemic properties.

 Widely used food spice, grounded cinnamon bark has considered safe.
 However, cinnamon's essential oil is much more concentrated than the powdered cinnamon.
 High doses of cinnamon oil might depress the central nervous system.
 It is advisable that pregnant women should avoid taking cinnamon oil or excess doses of the bark.